 Now we use color-coded buckets to write the room!

-In technology, they can choose QR codes to use on the iPad or they can use their laptop to access iReady or Lexia.
+In technology, they can choose QR codes to use on the iPad.

-In the sensory bin/lightbox center, they have a light box and a sensory bin to choose from.
+The sensory bin/lightbox center has a lightbox and a sensory bin to choose from.
 The light table gives them multiple choices to work with!

 Give them control and the choice.